autostrap/bootstrap-scripts/README.md

 ----

-This directory contains scripts and other executables used in the course of the bootstrapping process. *initialize-instance* includes it in its PATH variable for easy use.
+This directory contains scripts and other executables used in the course of the bootstrapping process. *initialize_instance* includes it in its PATH variable for easy use.

-initialize-instance
+initialize_instance
 -------------------

 This is the first stage bootstrap script invoked by our default user-data script.
-It logs its output to /var/log/initialize-instance.log.
+It logs its output to /var/log/initialize_instance.log.